Skip to main content

 Actions that can be performed in bulk on selected test cases:

-• Changing of status (marking Passed/Failed/Skipped/Blocked)
+• Changing status (marking it as Passed/Failed/Skipped/Blocked)

 • Changing assignee